wojciech-bilicki/hangman-task/readme.md

     6. There should be an input to provide full answer and the confirmation button.
         * if user inputs wrong password he loses
         * if user fills the password correctly he wins
-    7. There should be a button 'show hint' to show the hint provided for each password in data.js file
+    7. There should be a button 'show hint' to show the hint provided for each password in file.
+Hints are available as a property in objects here: http://www.mocky.io/v2/5ce287fe340000ad3a773515

   5. The summary screen
       * user is shown his time and is asked for name if he wins